PythonOptimizers/cygenja/doc/source/introduction.rst

 Templates and generated files **must** have different extensions
 -----------------------------------------------------------------

 Templates are recognized if they have specific extensions.
 The corresponding generated files will be given specific corresponding extensions too.
-In fact, this extension correspondance is defined by the user but both extensions
+This extension correspondance is defined by the user but both extensions
 **must** be different.
 For instance, `*.cpd` templated files are transformed into `*.pxd` files.
 Both extensions, `.cpd` and `.pxd` **must** be different.

 File patterns: only :program:`fnmatch` patterns